agrwood1066/ShopperWise/README.md

 # ShopperWise - Smart Meal Planning App

 A comprehensive meal planning and smart inventory management web application built with React and Supabase.
-Now featuring **enhanced Recipe Management** with individual ingredient tracking, auto-categorisation, and photo uploads.
+Now featuring **AI-powered recipe extraction** with Claude integration for intelligent recipe imports from any website.

 ## 🌟 Current Features